linode/apl-docs/product/use-cases/ci-cd.md

 Users on the platform can get access to an organization in Gitea.
 See [here](https://docs.gitea.io/en-us/comparison/) for a full list of all Gitea features and a comparison with other self-hosted Git solutions.
 By adding a Drone pipeline to a Git repository, users can take advantage of Drone to automate steps in the software delivery process, such as initiating code builds, running automated tests, and pushing images to a private image registry in harbor.

+Next to using Drone for build pipelines, Otomi also includes Tekton pipelines.
+Tekton is used for the build feature in Otomi.
+The build feature can be used to build images from source using Kaniko (when there is a Docker file), or Buildpacks.
+To use the build feature, source code needs to be in a private Gitea repo, or in a public git repo.
+Other private repo's can also be replicated to Gitea.

 ## CD with Otomi

 The most common workflow when using Otomi starts when an artifact (image) has been build.
-Using the workloads feature in Otomi, images can be used in 2 supported types of workloads:
+Using the workloads feature in Otomi, images can be used in 3 supported types of workloads:

 1. A Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), combined with an [HPA](https://kubernetes.io/docs/tasks/
-2. (if Knative enabled) A [Knative service](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#service)
+2. (if Knative is enabled) A [Knative service](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#service)
+3. A custom (BYO) Helm chart

 Otomi uses the `otomi-charts` repository that contains a library of curated Helm charts that are used to deploy the supported workload types.
-When a workload specification (a combination of a Helm chart with custom values) has been created, Otomi automatically creates an ArgoCD application that deploys the configured chart.
+When a workload specification (a combination of a Helm chart with custom values) has been created, Otomi automatically creates an Argo CD applicationset that deploys the configured chart.
 A workload can also be configured with the [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) that can check for new versions of the container images that are deployed with the workload and automatically update the workload to the latest allowed version.
+The Argo CD Image Updater is only supported in combination with Otomi workloads and images stored in Harbor.